 I have long been disgusted by parents who change diapers on restaurant tables.
 SERIOUSLY PEOPLE, how is that okay, and it’s not like there aren’t legally-mandated changing tables in the restrooms just a few steps away.
 But I guess they figure they’re busy and special, and anyway no one should be stupid enough to eat off a restaurant table or have their eyes open while eating.
 If I didn’t want to see exactly how much nastier strained peas are post-processing, I shouldn’t have chosen a restaurant which serves families.
 And anyway, breast-fed babies’ diapers are so much better than formula-fed babies’ diapers, see the difference? so they don’t know how I could be upset.

 Sorry, but that reasoning isn’t good enough.
-And do not counter that you don’t want to use a changing table because it might be germy, as I’ve been told.
-If that changing pad is good enough to protect my eating surface like you’re telling yourself (if you’re even using one), it’s good enough to protect your baby’s poop dispenser.
+And do not counter that you don’t want to use a changing table because it might be germy, as I’ve been told several times.
+If that changing pad (if you’re even using one) is good enough to protect my eating surface, it’s good enough to protect your baby’s poop dispenser.
 If your baby’s poop can’t be where other baby’s poop has been because that’s gross, then it’s not too far a stretch to see that my food shouldn’t be where your baby’s poop has been because that might also be gross.
 The only possible rebuttal is that your baby doesn’t actually poop like other babies do, in which case there’s no need to change his diaper on the table.

 I recently encountered a new low, though.
-(I’m delaying this post to obscure the guilty.)
+(I’ve delayed this post to obscure the guilty.)

-I watched a woman (adult woman, without obvious signs of either sociopathy or dementia) take a sucked-on cucumber slice from a toddler who’d been slurping it for ten minutes and replace it on a vegetable tray.
+I watched a woman — an adult woman, without obvious signs of either sociopathy or dementia — take a sucked-on cucumber slice from a toddler who’d been carrying and slurping it for ten minutes and replace it on a vegetable tray.
 A tray set out for everyone to share.
-She didn’t mention to anyone that she was doing this, no warning so others could avoid the lightly-masticated cucumber slice; I was the only one who saw.
+She didn’t mention to anyone that she was doing this, no warning so others could avoid the masticated cucumber slice; I was the only one who saw.
 (I, um, stopped eating.)

 What is it that makes some people think their offspring are so special that, to paraphrase a line which is strikingly literal here, their fecal matter doesn’t stink?
 That their spit is okay?
 That their spit is okay on my food?